doctypedev/sintesi/README.md

 - `0` = Docs are in sync ✅
 - `1` = Drift detected ❌

+**What it does:**
+1. **Drift Detection:** Checks if tracked code signatures have changed since the last update.
+2. **Missing Symbols:** Detects symbols that have been renamed or removed from the codebase.
+3. **Untracked Symbols:** Scans your project for new exported symbols that are not yet documented/tracked.

 **Example output when drift detected:**
 ```
 ⚠ Documentation drift detected in 2 entries: